Jorge Domecq

-Jorge Domecq (born 28 November 1960) is a Spanish diplomat who is the former ambassador of Spain to the Philippines.
-From February 2015 to January 2020, he was the European Defence Agency Chief Executive, appointed by Federica Mogherini.
+Jorge Domecq (born 28 November 1960) is a Spanish diplomat who serves as Ambassador of Spain to Greece since 2024.
+Previously, he served as ambassador of Spain to the Philippines (2011–2014).
+From February 2015 to January 2020, he was Chief Executive of the European Defence Agency, appointed by Federica Mogherini.

 Bachelor of Law, entered 1985 in the Diplomatic Corps.
 He has served in the Spanish Embassy in the NATO Council and Brazil.
 He was adviser Executive Cabinet Minister of Defence, Chief of Cabinet of the Secretary General of NATO and second in command at the Embassy of Spain in Italy.
 In 2004 he was appointed second in command at the Embassy of Spain in Morocco and in 2005 he held the post of deputy director general of the Bureau of Gibraltar.
 Later, he was director general of the UN, Global Affairs and Human Rights at the Ministry of Foreign Affairs, and from July 2010 to January 2011 he was director general of Multilateral Affairs.